-Ian has been working at the interface between private sector effectiveness and public good for 25 years.
-Reall’s model has provided an ideal platform for his leadership.
+Ian has been working at the interface between private sector effectiveness and public good for over 25 years.

-Ian spent 16 years at DFID (now the Foreign, Commonwealth and Development Office), where he progressed to Head of Private Sector Development managing a multi-billion $ impact investment portfolio.
+Ian spent 16 years at the UK Government’s Foreign, Commonwealth and Development Office) where he progressed to Head of Private Sector Development managing a multi-billion $ impact investment portfolio.
 Ian was Chief Strategy Officer for Crown Agents before joining Reall as CEO in 2018.
-Ian was named in a list of ‘Top 20 Dynamic CEOs of 2020’ by The CEO Publication, and was named Cause4’s Social Entrepreneur of the Month, August 2021 and a Meaningful Business 100 winner in 2022.
+Ian was named in a list of ‘Top 20 Dynamic CEOs of 2020’ by The CEO Publication, was named Cause4’s Social Entrepreneur of the Month, August 2021 and a Meaningful Business 100 winner in 2022.

 Ian has lived and worked in numerous countries across Africa and Asia.
-He now resides in London with his wife and daughters.
+He now resides in London with his wife and two teenage children.